The two veins that pop out on Matt Harrison's forehead when his blood pressure goes up haven't been that prevalent over the last year.

 The security last year provided Harrison was nice but it certainly didn't allow the 27-year-old much time to rest.
 He's still got too much work to do.

-"I want to get back to the All-Star Game," said Harrison, who has started twice for the Rangers this ...
+"I want to get back to the All-Star Game," said Harrison, who has started twice for the Rangers this spring and was sharp in his last outing ...